-When you attach a text data row to a project, the Labelbox Editor interface will automatically adjust for text labeling.
+When you attach a text data row to a project, the Labelbox will automatically adjust the editor interface for text labeling.

 Below are all of the annotation types you may include in your ontology when you are labeling text data.
 Classification-type annotations can be applied at the global level and/or nested within an object-type annotation.